theBru/vxlg2/_posts/2019-04-02-mato-grosso-do-sul.md

 *Flag proportions*: 7:10

-Green field with a yellow rhombus featuring a white circle charged with the state's coat-of-arms.
+Green triangle at canton and a blue quadrangle separated by a white diagonal stripe, with a five-pointed star on the lower fly on the blue field.

 {: .section-title }
 ## Children